unicode-org/cldr/docs/ldml/tr35-keyboards.md

 #### Layer Modifier Sets

 The `@modifiers` attribute value contains one or more Layer Modifier Sets, separated by commas.
-For example, in the element `<layer … modifiers="ctrlL altL, altR" …` the attribute consists of two sets:
+For example, in the element `<layer … modifiers="ctrlL altL, altR" …` the attribute value consists of two sets:

 - `ctrlL altL` (two components)
 - `altR` (one component)